communitiesuk/funding-service-design-post-award-docker-runner/README.md

         ports:
                 - 5683:5678

 The individual *data-store* and *frontend* app dockerfiles are currently used in production so shouldn't be hardcoded to point to requirements-dev.txt (which installs debugpy) instead of requirements.txt.
-Instead, you can rebuild these services and pass in a buildarg which will use requirements-dev.txt to build the services to include debugpy:
+Instead, we pass in a buildarg which will use requirements-dev.txt to build the services to include debugpy.
+This buildarg is specified in the [docker-compose.debug.yml](docker-compose.debug.yml).

-    docker compose build --build-arg REQUIREMENTS="requirements-dev.txt"
+    build:
+      context: ../funding-service-design-post-award-data-store
+      args:
+        REQUIREMENTS: requirements-dev.txt

-To start the services with the debug docker-compose file so the VS Code debugger can be attached, run the following command:
+To start the services with the debug docker-compose file so the VS Code debugger can be attached, run the following command.
+The optional `--build` will rebuild *data-store* and *frontend* using requirements-dev.txt if you had already run `docker compose build`, and should be used if one of these containers exits with the error 'No module named debugpy'.):

-    docker compose -f docker-compose.debug.yml up
+    docker compose -f docker-compose.debug.yml up (optional: --build)

 ### VS Code